Black Knight (Dane Whitman): Weapons and equipment

-Whitman has gone through several different sets of equipment since his creation.

 Mystical armaments

 Ebony Blade

-Whitman eventually gained the Ebony Blade, a weapon that had been passed down through the ages from one of his ancestors to another.
+Dane Whitman eventually gained the Ebony Blade, a weapon that had been passed down through the ages from one of his ancestors to another.
 Although it was incredibly powerful, it carried a harmful curse that caused Whitman to eventually abandon it.
 As of New Excalibur #10, Whitman gained possession of a faux Ebony Blade.

 Excalibur

 For a time, Dane Whitman also wielded Excalibur in his battles against the evil dark wizard Necromon in Hulk (UK) #42-63, but later relinquished it to a reborn King Arthur.

 Scientific paraphernalia

-Whitman first became the Black Knight to atone for the crimes that his uncle Nathan Garrett had committed using the name.
+Dane Whitman first became the Black Knight to atone for the crimes that his uncle Nathan Garrett had committed using the name.
 He started out with his uncle's non-magical tools: a javelin that fired energy blasts, a suit of body armor, and a genetically-engineered winged white horse named Aragorn.

 Power lance

 The power lance is an invention of his late uncle Garrett's.
-Dane would make use of the former Black Knight's signature weapon designed through his expertise in mechanical automation as an alternative to using the Ebony Blade for a while.
+Whitman would make use of the former Black Knight's signature weapon designed through his expertise in mechanical automation as an alternative to using the Ebony Blade for a while.
 Taking the appearance of a typical jousting shaft, the power lance is a marvel of technological craftsmanship studded with numerous modern armaments and gadgetry.